-Priyanka Chopra Sends Love To Nick Jonas Over Grammy's Nomination - Details Inside!
+Priyanka Chopra Sends Love To Nick Jonas Over Grammy Nomination - Details Inside!

-As Nick Jonas scores his first Grammy's nomination, actress Priyanka Chopra roots for him as a proud wife and tweeted, "So proud of you @jonasbrothers !!
+As Nick Jonas scored his first Grammy nomination, actress Priyanka Chopra rooted for him as a proud wife and tweeted, "So proud of you @jonasbrothers !!
 I love you @nickjonas @joejonas @kevinjonas @RecordingAcad."

-It's indeed a new beginning for the Jonas brothers as the trio parted ways in 2013 and got back together in 2019 and released 'Sucker' which also featured their wives - Priyanka Chopra, Sophie Turner and Danielle Deleasa.
+It's indeed a new beginning for the Jonas Brothers as the trio parted ways in 2013 and got back together in 2019 and released 'Sucker' which also featured their wives - Priyanka Chopra, Sophie Turner and Danielle Deleasa.

-Coming back to the Grammy's, the Jonas brothers will face some stiff competition at the 2020 awards as they're up against Ariana Grande & Social House's Boyfriend, Lil Nas X feat.
-Billy Ray Cyrus' Old Town Road, Post Malone & Swae Lee's Sunflower and Shawn Mendes and Camila Cabello's Señorita.
+Coming back to the Grammy's, the Jonas Brothers will face some stiff competition at the 2020 awards as they're up against Ariana Grande & Social House's Boyfriend, Lil Nas X feat.
+Billy Ray Cyrus's Old Town Road, Post Malone & Swae Lee's Sunflower and Shawn Mendes and Camila Cabello's Señorita.

-Amid all the happiness and excitement, Nick also shared a post on Instagram thanking everyone who believed in the Jonas brothers and wrote, "I'm truly blown away.
+Amid all the happiness and excitement, Nick also shared a post on Instagram thanking everyone who believed in the Jonas Brothers and wrote, "I'm truly blown away.
 A year ago we had just put the finishing touches on the Album before I flew to India to marry the love of my life.
 Soon after that Sucker was released and went straight to number 1 on the hot 100.
 Then the album, Happiness Begins went to number 1 on the @billboard top 200.
 Soon after that a platinum album and a 70+ date tour in front the truly greatest fans in the world... and to cap it all off in less than 2 weeks of me and @priyankachopra one year anniversary, a Grammy nomination for the song that has changed me and my brothers lives forever.
 Thank you to each and every person who believed in us.
 Thank you @ryantedder @louisbellmusic @frankdukes and the entire team at @philymack and @republicrecords you are family.
 See you all on January 26th!"

 View this post on Instagram